 In Balanced Achievement’s ‘Quote 20’ series, we illuminate 20 quotes about a particular topic or 20 quotes said by a prominent individual, all of which are chosen with the hopes of increasing readers levels of inspiration and motivation.
 In this article, we bring our attention to the wise words of history’s greatest spiritual and scientific meditation teachers by exploring 20 meditation quotes.

 Although the historical origins of meditation remain somewhat of a mystery, many scholars and archeologists believe that meditative practices were used some 5,000 years ago, predating recorded history, in the ancient Indus Valley Civilization of India.
 Less uncertain is the fact that the spiritual practice has been taught for hundreds of centuries by modest Buddhist monks and mystical Hindu sages who’ve aimed to show seekers how to deepen their understanding of themselves and cultivate their relationship with God.
-Although mediation is deeply rooted in the great eastern spiritual traditions of Buddhism and Hinduism, however, it’s only been within the past 50 to 100 years that it’s gained popularity in the west.
-Most recently, western psychologists and neuroscientists have begun studying meditation’s affects on health and are cautiously optimistic about the potential physical, emotional and cognitive benefits attained by practitioners.
+Although mediation is deeply rooted in the great Eastern spiritual traditions of Buddhism and Hinduism, however, it’s only been within the past 50 to 100 years that it’s gained popularity in the West.
+Most recently, western psychologists and neuroscientists have begun studying meditation’s effects on health and are cautiously optimistic about the potential physical, emotional, and cognitive benefits attained by practitioners.
 Yet still, despite the fact that many questions about the history and science of the practice remain unanswered, one thing is clear: Throughout the nearly 5,000 years individuals have utilized meditation, spiritual seekers have become immersed by truly iconic teachers who’ve poetically and scientifically told us about the wondrous yet simple personal practice.
-When deciding on which 20 meditation quotes to illuminate here, it was for reasons such as these that we aimed to balanced wisdom-laced words of legendary Meditation Masters from Buddhism, Hinduism and the West:
+When deciding on which 20 meditation quotes to illuminate here, it was for reasons such as these that we aimed to balanced wisdom-laced words of legendary Meditation Masters from Buddhism, Hinduism, and the West:

 “Ultimately, happiness comes down to choosing between the discomfort of becoming aware of your mental afflictions and the discomfort of being ruled by them.” ~ Yongey Mingyur Rinpoche